sai24k/Image-to-Text-Extractor-/README.md

 ppt: https://app.presentations.ai/view/BgelNG

-I'll first extract the contents of the ZIP file and check the code inside.
-Then, I'll explain it in detail for your presentation.

-The ZIP file contains a folder named **"Code"**.
-I'll check its contents and extract the relevant code files for explanation.

-The folder contains a Python script named **"main.py"**.
-I'll now open and analyze its contents to explain the code.

-### **Explanation of the Code (main.py)**

 This Python script is a **GUI-based application** that extracts text from images using **Tesseract OCR (Optical Character Recognition)** and **OpenCV**.
 It uses **Tkinter** for the graphical user interface.

 ---